arangodb/arangodb/3rdParty/mimalloc/readme.md

 [Koka](https://github.com/koka-lang/koka) and [Lean](https://github.com/leanprover/lean) languages.

-It is a drop-in replacement for `malloc` and can be used in other programs without code changes, for example, on Unix you can use it as:
+It is a drop-in replacement for `malloc` and can be used in other programs without code changes, for example, on dynamically linked ELF-based systems (Linux, BSD, etc.) you can use it as:
 ```
 > LD_PRELOAD=/usr/bin/libmimalloc.so  myprogram
 ```

 Notable aspects of the design include:

-- __small and consistent__: the library is less than 3500 LOC using simple and consistent data structures.
+- __small and consistent__: the library is about 6k LOC using simple and
+  consistent data structures.
 This makes it very suitable to integrate and adapt in other projects.
 For runtime systems it provides hooks for a monotonic _heartbeat_ and deferred freeing (for